markcocoscopas/pyramid-constraint-model/paper/paper.md

 **Labour allocation.** The workforce is distributed across quarrying, transport, and placement subsystems via adjustable percentage allocations, preventing the methodological error of double-counting the same workers as simultaneously quarrying, transporting, and placing blocks.

 **Duration calculator.** For each structure, the engine calculates the actual construction duration at current capacity settings, independent of the assumed timeline.
-This translates abstract deficit figures into concrete time: at Lehner's default rates, the Great Pyramid requires approximately 68 years rather than the attested 20.
+This translates abstract deficit figures into concrete time — for example, a user applying Lehner's default rates to the Great Pyramid will observe a calculated duration that significantly exceeds the attested 20-year timeline.

 **Reverse solver.** Given a target construction duration, the engine calculates the minimum required daily rate for each subsystem and identifies which current rates are insufficient, with the required multiplier displayed.